 Arts Investment Grants Program

-- Support Moreland's creative sector to maintain and grow their practice in the municipality.
+- Support Moreland's arts sector to maintain and grow their practice in the municipality

-- Provide capacity building opportunities to the local creative sector.
+- Provide capacity building opportunities to the local arts sector

 How to apply for an Arts Investment Grant

 Details of the 2021 grant round will be posted here in the future.
 Please refer to the Flourish: Arts Recovery Grant program for details regarding this years grant opportunity.